YoranBrondsema/yoranbrondsema/content/post/deep-dive-into-the-past-performance-of-my-portfolio.md

 that runs the simulation for me.
 As a professional web developer, I found this method to be easier, and it provided a means to share the information with others in a more aesthetic way (although I recognize there is room for improvement when it comes to its visual design).
-The entire source code of the application is available on the same [GitHub repository](https://github.com/YoranBrondsema/portfolio-simulator) as the CSV files with the historical data.

 ### Comparing simulations with and without rebalancing
 As I explain in [A crash course on asset allocation]({{< ref "post/a-crash-course-on-asset-allocation.md#higher-returns-through-rebalancing" >}}),